Nick1994209/cloudru_containerapps_mcp/HOW_ADD_TO_IDE.md

 Before adding the MCP to your IDE, ensure you have:

-1. Built the MCP server: `go build -o cloudru-containerapps-mcp`
+1. Either build the MCP server: `go build -o cloudru-containerapps-mcp` OR install it using: `go install github.com/Nick1994209/cloudru_containerapps_mcp/cmd/cloudru-containerapps-mcp@latest` (if using the installed version, make sure GOPATH/bin is in your PATH)
+   Note: This method works for released versions.
+For local development, use the build from source method.
 2. Set up your Cloud.ru credentials as environment variables:
    - `REGISTRY_NAME` - Your Cloud.ru registry name
    - `KEY_ID` - Your service account key ID